 The Week of the Young Child™

-NAEYC Week of the Young Child™ (WOYC) is an annual celebration hosted by the National Association for the Education of Young Children (NAEYC) and AzAEYC.
+NAEYC Week of the Young Child™ (WOYC) is an annual celebration hosted by the National Association for the Education of Young Children (NAEYC) and recognized by AzAEYC, First Things First, and Southern Arizona AEYC across Arizona.
 WOYC celebrates early learning, young children, their teachers, and families.

 This week-long celebration was established in 1971 by NAEYC to recognize the importance of early care and education.
 In 2021, WOYC reached its 50th anniversary!
-As part of WOYC, AzAEYC focuses on elevating early childhood as a public good, advancing equity, and highlighting the impact of quality early childhood on creating vibrant communities.
+As part of WOYC, AzAEYC, First Things First, and SAZAEYC focus on elevating early childhood as a public good, advancing equity, and highlighting the impact of quality early childhood on creating vibrant communities.

 The Week of the Young Child™ is a celebratory effort to focus public attention on the needs of young children and their families and to recognize the early childhood programs and services that meet those needs.
 This celebration aligns with our mission: To promote high-quality early learning for all children, birth through age 8, by connecting practice, policy, and research.